bitnami/containers/containers/zookeeper/README.md

   -p 3888:3888 \
   bitnami/zookeeper:latest
 ```
-You now have a two node Zookeeper cluster up and running.
+You now have a two node ZooKeeper cluster up and running.
 You can scale the cluster by adding/removing slaves without incurring any downtime.

 With Docker Compose the ensemble can be setup using: